Dccs-team/dccs_bot/README.md

 # dccs_bot

-dccs_bot is a Python package for creating a chatbot.
-It allows you to create a bot that can interact with users in a conversational manner.
+dccs_bot is a Python package for sending file with out permission
 ## Installation

 dccs_bot can be installed using pip: